MicrosoftDocs/azure-stack-docs/azure-stack/operator/iot-hub-rp-manage.md

 |Service|IoT Hub Container failure occurred.|Warning|IoT Hub container failure has occurred.
 Device authentication may fail. |
 |Service|IoT Hub device management container failure occurred.|Warning|IoT Hub device management container failure has occurred.
 Device twin, direct method functionalities may be degraded.|

-Operators can monitor the alerts and quotas by:
+To monitor alerts and quotas:

-1. Selecting **Alerts** to view the alert history.
+1. Select **Alerts** to view the alert history:

    [![iot hub dashboard - alerts](media\iot-hub-rp-manage\dashboard-rp-iot-hub-alerts.png)](media\iot-hub-rp-manage-capacity\dashboard-rp-iot-hub-alerts.png#lightbox)

-2. Selecting **Quotas** to see the list of quotas in effect.
+2. Select **Quotas** to see the list of quotas in effect:

    > [!NOTE]
    > The **Create** feature is disabled for preview, and a single default quota is provided which is unlimited. **Create** will be enabled for GA.